sveltejs/kit/.changeset/smooth-years-speak.md

 '@sveltejs/kit': patch
 ---

-[breaking] remove support for encoded directories
+[breaking] require special characters to be HTML-encoded